Home » Features » A List of Current Aldi Private Label House Brands

 Friendly Farms: one of Aldi’s dairy product lines, including milk, sour cream, and yogurt.
 I find it pretty much tastes like dairy from other grocery stores.

-Fusia: Asian food in general, with a particular emphasis on American Chinese cuisine.
+Fusia Asian Inspirations: Asian food in general, with a particular emphasis on American Chinese cuisine.
+The brand includes egg rolls, potstickers, and lo mein.
 In my opinion, the quality varies from decent to good.
 All Aldi food, by the way, is MSG-free.

 Gardenline: outdoor décor and tools.
-We’ve had success with both the Gardenline Double Glider and the Gardenline Two-Person Swing, and my wife uses some of the gardening tools.
+We’ve had success with both the Gardenline Double Glider and the Gardenline Two-Person Swing, and my wife uses some of the gardening tools like the greenhouses.

 Goldhen: Aldi’s main egg label, which sources its eggs from Rose Acre Farms in Seymour, Indiana.
 They’re perfectly good eggs and at times are ridiculously inexpensive.

 Happy Farms: along with Friendly Farms, one of the other Aldi dairy vendors.
-The most common staple I see is cheese, including slices and cheese blocks.
+The most common staple I see is cheese, including slices, cheese blocks, and even dips and cream cheese snack packs.
 All are good and comparable to other grocers.

 Happy Harvest: this includes Aldi’s canned vegetables, ranging from green beans to corn.

 Heart to Tail: formerly known as Fine Feline, this deals in all things cats and dogs.
 We’ve tried the cat litter: it clumps well enough but doesn’t do the greatest job at controlling odor, and it’s dusty.
-Our cat also prefers Purina dry food over the Aldi brand, but she likes the Aldi canned cat food and cat treats.
+When we tested Aldi cat food with our late Aldi Reviewer Cat, she preferred Purina dry food over the Aldi brand, but she liked the Aldi canned cat food and cat treats.
+This brand also includes cat towers, pet beds, toys, and more.

 Huntington Home: another line of Aldi household products, ranging from candles to bedding and pillows to rugs.
 These are generally good quality.